dialogflow/dialogflow-android-client/README.md

 # Getting Started with Your Own App

+There are two options to get API.AI SDK library:

+1. Add dependency to your *build.gradle* file.
+2. Download library source code from here, and attach it to your project.

+The first way is the simplest.
+Simply add this line:

+    compile 'ai.api:sdk:1.0.0'

+to your application dependencies block.
+(Take a look to the *apiAISampleApp/build.gradle* for example).

 ## Using integrated recognition

-Follow these steps for creating your own app that uses the API.AI Android SDK:
+Then follow these steps for creating your own app that uses the API.AI Android SDK:

 1. Add two permissions into the AndroidManifest:
     * **android.permission.INTERNET**